bitpaket/docs/api/objects/move.md

 `:target` can be either base directory `/` or any existing directory in your paket. `NULL` is not accepted.

 `:client_secret` is required to authorize this operation.
 You can grab this from your paket manager.

+> **Attention!** Overwrited objects will be permanently destroyed and cannot be restored.